zkxxdiv/eiffel-operations-extension/usage-examples/artifact-deployment-lifecycle.md

 Having the capability to track & trace the entire lifecycle of artifacts is highly desirable in a CI/CD context.
 In the context of continuous deployment, track and trace may be achieved by employing events such as EiffelServiceDeployedEvent, EiffelArtifactDeployedEvent & EiffelServiceStartedEvent.

+A JSON array of all events used in this example can be found [here](../examples/flows/artifact-deployment/events.json).

 ## Event Graph
 ![alt text](./artifact-deployment-lifecycle.png "Event Graph of artifact deployment lifecycle Example")